FinDock Payment API

 Full list of possible response codes:

-For more information on errors and response codes and debugging the API, please read our Troubleshooting the Payment API article.
+For more information on errors and response codes and debugging the API, please see Troubleshooting the Payment API.

 Webhook events / notifications